-‘The Great Horizon‘ will be published by Sandstone Press in November 2017.
+‘The Great Horizon‘ was published by Sandstone Press in November 2017.

 Inspired by the stories that I’m finding in the archives of the RSGS, I’ve put together a collection of 50 extraordinary people, whose lives have touched the Society in many ways.